MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsHuntGroup.md

 Remove-CsHuntGroup -PrimaryUri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com"
 ```

-This example deletes the call queue with the primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com".
+This example deletes the Call Queue with the primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com".